 Gungeon feels ripe for co-op.
 But it’s kind of clear it was added later in development instead of there from the get go.
 To play co-op you need to start a game, then talk to the character in the purple robes in the breach.
 He becomes player two and joins you for your run.
 Sadly this means you can test strategies of different characters in the game, and it also means there’s no online co-op.

 Co-Op play itself is even more chaotic, and at times, a bit cramped.
 It’s hear you can see that sometimes a room wasn’t quite made for two people, so you end up colliding with flipped objects, walls, or simply falling into a pit in the floor because you are busy concentrating on all of the chaos.
 In a way it almost slows the game down.

 Enter the Gungeon has all the makings of a solid game, but I can’t help but feel like something is missing.
 Perhaps the progression element isn’t strong enough for me, or I needed to be nudged just a little more; whatever the case may be I feel the carrot on the stick isn’t quite big enough here.
 Couch co-op is a good time in short bursts, and while it can be frustrating, it often yields to hilarious results.
 That’s not to say the game isn’t fun, you’ll definitely have a good time shooting bullets at bullets shooting bullets at you.

 The Co-Op Experience: Two players shoot through the gungeon, one bullet at a time.
-To start co-op, make sure you have two input devices (keyboard and mouse plus controller, or two controllers) plugged in (and signed in if on PS4), then speak to the character in purple robes standing to the right of the character select.
+To start co-op, make sure you have two controllers active and signed in, then speak to the character in purple robes standing to the right of the character select.